-Directions: The State Management Team and others complete the State Capacity Assessment (SCA) together by using the SCA Scoring Guide to discuss each item and come to consensus on the final score for each item.
-If the team is unable to arrive at consensus, additional data sources for each item are documented in the SCA Scoring Guide and should be used to help achieve consensus on future administrations.
-Scores are recorded on this Scoring Form below and then entered into SISEP.org.

-Item Score 1.
+State Name: Date: SCA Administrator: Facilitator: SCA Respondents: SCA Note Taker: Directions: The State Management Team and others complete the State Capacity Assess the SCA Scoring Guide to discuss each item and come to consensus on the final score for unable to arrive at consensus, additional data sources for each item are documented in t should be used to help achieve consensus on future administrations.
+Scores are recorded and then entered into SISEP.org. each item.
+If he SCA Scori f the tea ing Guide m is e and Item Score 1.
 There is a State Management Team to provide leadership for the State Education Agency (SEA) 0 1 2 2.
 The SMT meets frequently to provide leadership 0 1 2 3.
 The SMT meeting agendas focus on implementation capacity development 0 1 2 4.
 SMT provides executive leadership for implementation capacity development 0 1 2 5.
 State Transformation Specialist (STS) role is identified 0 1 2 6.
 Each STS is physically located in the SEA department to facilitate communication 0 1 2 7.
 Each STS assumes major responsibility for supporting the development of implementation capacity at State, regional, district, and school levels 0 1 2 8.
 SMT provides necessary and sufficient funding for STS FTE 0 1 2 9.
 Each STS regularly provides the SMT with information about implementation capacity development 0 1 2 10.
 Each STS has regular direct access and contact with two or more members of the SMT 0 1 2 11.
 SMT regularly communicates their support for implementation capacity development efforts at both statewide and district meetings 0 1 2 12.
 SMT describes aspects of implementation and scaling using a variety of communication methods 0 1 2 13.
 SEA has a written process for identifying and supporting effective innovations in education 0 1 2 14.
 SEA outlines the provision of implementation supports as a primary purpose of regional educational agencies 0 1 2 15.
 The SEA (e.g. SMT and STSs) has a State Design Team (SDT) 0 1 2 16.
 The SDT uses effective team meeting processes.
-0 1 2 17.
-State Design Team agendas include learning about and supporting the use of statewide implementation capacity 0 1 2 18.
-SMT allocates resources to regional implementation capacity development 0 1 2 SMT and STSs engage in Exploration Stage activities with regional education agencies (REAs) to develop the REAs implementation capacity 0 1 2 20.
+0 1 2 State Design Team agendas include learning about and supporting the use of statewide implementation capacity 0 1 2 18.
+SMT allocates resources to regional implementation capacity development 0 1 2 19.
+SMT and STSs engage in Exploration Stage activities with regional education agencies (REAs) to develop the REAs implementation capacity 0 1 2 20.
 SMT and STSs engage in Installation Stage activities with REAs to develop implementation capacity 0 1 2